-You can play this when slowly approaching level crossings or any other whistle post.
-The doppler is nicely timed for a moderately slow-paced train blowing for a level crossing.
+You can play this when approaching level crossings or any other whistle post.
+The doppler is nicely timed for a moderately paced train blowing for a level grade crossing.

-F6 Directional Ditchlights (if equipped)
+F6 Front Ditchlights (if equipped)

 Ditchlights were invented in Canada and installed in the 1960s on road engines to illuminate right-of-way ditches for rockslides and other obstructions.
-Unlike American ditchlights, Canadian ones do not flash.
-The 1400s have 'em and the 1900s don't, but if you want to, you can add your own ditch lights using the lighting traces on the motherboard.
+They became mandatory in the USA by 1998.
+Most American ditchlights flash...but not always.
+It depends on the era and the railroad.
+Press F6 to light up the ditches!